Broaden your ResU experience by participating in student groups.

 ResU-United Nations Association (UNA)

-ResU is very pleased to announce that is officially a chapter of the United Nations Association, an opportunity only given to two other schools in the Chicagoland area.
+ResU-UNA is an official a chapter of the United Nations Association (UNA), an opportunity only given to two other schools in the Chicagoland area.
 ResU-UNA will help students understand their role in global health and prepare them with the skills and knowledge to advocate for global health issues.
 For more information, please email RESU-UNA@resu.edu.

 Your elected ResU-UNA officials include:

 Nursing Honor Society

 The Resurrection University College of Nursing reestablished the Nursing Honor Society has officially been accepted as the Psi Lambda chapter of Sigma Theta Tau International (STTI) Honor Society of Nursing.
 The mission of STTI is advancing world health and celebrating nursing excellence in scholarship, leadership and service.
 Members include faculty, students and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
 Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members Faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
 New members are inducted twice a year.

 One of the most important things a nurse can do is to connect to a community of professionals who work engage in scholarship to keep nursing practice informed and relevant and evidence based.
 Our community is Honor Society members are committed to making a difference in the lives and practices of our students and graduates nurses and to making a difference in the health of our patients worldwide.
 We are in the process of becoming a chapter of Sigma Theta Tau, the premier international nursing honor society.
 When that process is complete, ResU Honor Society members will be eligible for direct inclusion in the ResU Sigma Theta Tau chapter.
 Sigma Theta Tau is committed to building a global community which is focused on the creation and application of knowledge and leadership to make a difference for others.
 For more information on Sigma Theta Tau International Honor Society of Nursing, please visit their website www.stti.org.
 For Psi Lambda chapter information, please visit thecircle.nursingsociety.org/psilambdachapter/home or send an email to Nancy Reese, President of the Nursing Honor Society, or contact her at 773-252-5329.